GuardDog

 Equivalent in quotes because some may argue, "There is no

-."
+such thing."
 We suggest equivalent resolution is the best

 definition of "equivalent."